Select your programme and preferred start date to begin your application.

 Most laboratories require a bench fee of up to £2,000 per year.
 This cost may be covered in Research Council studentships.

-The Institute of Cell Biology (ICB), including the Wellcome Trust Centre for Cell Biology, hosts 32 laboratories carrying world-class research into fundamental mechanisms relating to cellular function.
+The Institute of Cell Biology (ICB), including the Wellcome Trust Centre for Cell Biology and its specialist PhD programme, hosts 34 laboratories carrying out world-class research into fundamental mechanisms relating to cellular function.
 A significant proportion of our research involves systems biology approaches and mathematical modelling.

 To discuss your PhD proposal, you should identify potential supervisors from the School of Biological Sciences.